cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/cui-wallet/transfer.md

 ## 5-1.
 Implement transfer

-You can call the `transfer` method from plasma light client.
+You can call the `transfer` method from the plasma light client.

+You can easily send the tokens on Plasma by simply passing the amount you want to send, DepositContractAddress and the recipient as arguments!

 [Plasma Light Client API reference | transfer](/API/plasma-light-client.md#transfer)